3615-computer/mastodon/README.md

 #### A bigger VM

-If you need more web processes, or more sidekiq workers, the easiest option is to choose a larger Fly VM size via `fly scale vm`.
+If you need more web processes, or more sidekiq workers, the easiest option is to choose a larger fly VM size via `fly scale vm`.
 With a larger VM, you can run more Puma processes by setting `WEB_CONCURRENCY`, and you can run more sidekiq processes by setting `OVERMIND_FORMATION`.
 Try to aim for about as many Puma+Sidekiq processes as you have cores, and review the CPU usage of your VM to know whether to adjust up or down.

 For example, if you upgrade to `dedicated-cpu-4x`, you might set `WEB_CONCURRENCY=2` and `OVERMIND_FORMATION=sidekiq=2` in [`fly.toml`](./fly.toml).